Rent Information

 What is a Tribunal Hearing?

 The Registrar of the Tribunal sends you a notice to attend a hearing about 7 to 14 days after receiving an application for an order.
-Hearings are held at a place near the rented premises.
 The notice sent by the Registrar tells you the place, date and time of the hearing.
+You can apply to attend by video-link if you have valid reasons for being unable to attend in person.

 How do I prepare for a hearing?